Easy Shrimp Meal Prep - Fit Men Cook

 The acidity and freshness of lime cut through the richness, bringing a refreshing tanginess that complements the shrimp perfectly.
 Not to mention, the zest gives the essence of fresh citrus with every bite.

+Finally, the toasted nuttiness of sesame oil adds depth and complexity with a boost of essential nutrients.
 Making this sauce is easy and involves no fancy techniques or hard-to-find ingredients.
 Just a cup or bowl and a fork or whisk.

 First, start with high-quality local honey, minced garlic, lime zest, freshly squeezed lime juice, low sodium soy sauce or tamari and toasted sesame oil.
 Mix these together and then customize for your tastebuds – how sweet, tangy, or savory do you want your sauce?